UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 ```

-!!!
-Object design
+!!! info "Object design"

     In object design we try and find the objects that will help us identify the classes of our project ![Geeks for geeks introduction to OOP](https://www.geeksforgeeks.org/oops-object-oriented-design/) and here is a link to a tutorial for python ![Geeks for geeks introduction to OO for python](https://www.geeksforgeeks.org/python-oops-concepts/)

-???- "What are the main concepts of object design"
+???- question "What are the main concepts of object design"

     Model the realworld through classes
     Facilitate __information hiding__ through Encapsulation
     Facilitate reusability through inherentance
     Interaction through behaviour

-???+ "Exercise Model the Features of the projects as objects"
+???+ info "Exercise Model the Features of the projects as objects"

     using the graph feature of mermaid graph TD model objects that will be translated into the classes we will implement